 - Unwilling Roboticisation: "Upgrading" is mandatory.
-If you disagree, then you will herded like sheep into the factory anyway.
-Yes, this applies to the Cybermen's master and creator (though only after Crane damaged his life support).
+If you disagree, then you will be herded like sheep into the factory anyway.
+Yes, this also applies to the Cybermen's master and creator (though only after Crane damaged his life support).

 - [Verb] This!: "Upgrade this!"

 - Villainous Breakdown: Lumic goes through one after the Doctor shuts down the emotional inhibitors, driving the Cybermen into suicidal insanity:Lumic: What have you done?!The Doctor: I gave them back their souls!